Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 ![](img/Triaging_Issues_and_Defects_69.png)

 1. In the 'Operations' dropdown menu underneath the incident name on the top of the page, select 'Assign Incident' option.
-This will switch the status of the incident from New \> Assigned.
+This will switch the status of the incident from New > Assigned

-2. Location the 'People' section and set the 'Owner' field to System Administrator (your user)
+2. Locate the 'People' section and set the 'Owner' field to System Administrator (your user)
 3. Add a new comment in the 'Comments' section at the bottom of the page.
 Type "Assigning this to you to fix.
 Issue was found during testing."

-4. Click the 'Save' button in the top toolbar.
+4. Click the `Save` button in the top toolbar.

 The incident will be assigned to your user for fixing.